Legal tender: Australia

-The 1¢ and 2¢ coins were withdrawn from circulation from February 1992 but remain legal tender.
+The 1c and 2c coins were withdrawn from circulation from February 1992 but remain legal tender.

 Although the Reserve Bank Act 1959 and the Currency Act 1965 establishes that Australian banknotes and coins have legal tender status, Australian banknotes and coins do not necessarily have to be used in transactions and refusal to accept payment in legal tender is not unlawful.
-It appears that a provider of goods or services is at liberty to set the commercial terms upon which payment will take place before the "contract" for supply of the goods or services is entered into.
+A provider of goods or services is at liberty to set the commercial terms upon which payment will take place before the contract for supply of the goods or services is entered into.
 If a provider of goods or services specifies other means of payment prior to the contract, then there is usually no obligation for legal tender to be accepted as payment.
 This is the case even when an existing debt is involved.
 However, refusal to accept legal tender in payment of an existing debt, where no other means of payment/settlement has been specified in advance, conceivably could have consequences in legal proceedings.

 Australia Post prohibits the sending of coins or banknotes, of any country, except via registered post.

 History

 In 1901, notes in circulation in Australia consisted of bank notes payable in gold coin and issued by the trading banks, and Queensland Treasury notes.
-Bank notes circulated in all States except Queensland, but were not legal tender except for a brief period in 1893 in New South Wales.
+Bank notes circulated in all states except Queensland, but were not legal tender except for a brief period in 1893 in New South Wales.
 There were, however, some restrictions on their issue and other provisions for the protection of the public.
 Queensland Treasury notes were issued by the Queensland Government and were legal tender in that state.
 Notes of both categories continued in circulation until 1910, when the Commonwealth Parliament passed the Australian Notes Act 1910 and the Bank Notes Tax Act 1910.
 The Australian Notes Act 1910 prohibited the circulation of state notes as money, and the Bank Notes Tax Act 1910 imposed a tax of 10%, per annum, on "all bank notes issued or re-issued by any bank in the Commonwealth after the commencement of this Act, and not redeemed".
 These Acts effectively put an end to the issue of notes by the trading banks and the Queensland Treasury.
 The Reserve Bank Act 1959 expressly prohibits persons and states from issuing "a bill or note for the payment of money payable to bearer on demand and intended for circulation".